AstraZeneca : lower EU vaccine supply target hinges on factory approval - document | MarketScreener

 In its statement on Friday, AstraZeneca also said it "aims"

-to deliver 70 million doses to the EU in the April-June period,
+to deliver 70 million doses to the EU between April and June,

 despite contractual obligations for 180 million shots.